Saahil12/Final_Project/README.md

     used in move() slot in bullet.cpp to traverse through a List
     used in move() slot in bullet_enemy2.cpp to traverse through a List
     used in defend() slot in wall.cpp to traverse through a List
+    used in defend() slot in wall2.cpp to traverse through a List

 ## Journal
   Commit: Added a rect object to scene